-Approval of the 2002 Employee Stock Purchase Plan, Reappointment of Auditors and All Other Matters.
-Approval of each of these matters will require the affirmative vote of a majority of the shares of our Class A and Class B Common Stock present in person or represented by proxy at the Annual Meeting.
+APPROVAL OF 2002 EMPLOYEE STOCK PURCHASE PLAN, RATIFICATION OF AUDITORS AND ALL OTHER MATTERS.
+Approval of each of these matters will require the affirmative vote of a majority of our shares of Class A and Class B Common Stock, present in person or represented by proxy, at the Annual Meeting.
 Abstentions will have the effect of a vote against these matters.
 Broker non-votes will have no effect on the votes on these matters.